MintyTrebor/BtnCmd/README.md

 Read the [Wiki](https://github.com/MintyTrebor/BtnCmd/wiki) for more info on how to install configure and use.

 In BtnCmd you can create Tabs, with custom buttons in a freeform layout.
-You may choose to display a webcam image within the tab ease of use.
+You may also choose to display a webcam image within the tab.

 ![BtnCmd Edit Mode](https://github.com/MintyTrebor/BtnCmd/blob/main/wikires/BtnCmd_MainSplash2.png)